 Patrick has 25 variants: Packey, Paddey, Paddie, Paddy, Padhraig, Padraic, Padraic, Padraig, Padric, Pat▼, Patrece, Patric, Patrice, Patricia▼, Patricio, Patrik, Patrizio, Patrizius, Patryk, Pats, Patsy▼, Patten, Patton, Patty and Pink▼.

 Patrick is a very prominent first name for males (#42 out of 1220, Top 3%) and also a very prominent last name for all people (#513 out of 150436, Top 1%).
 (2000 U.S. Census)

 Charted below is the baby name popularity of Patrick for boys.
 Patrick reached its apex rank of #32 in the U.S. during the years 1960-1969, and is at #153 presently.
 (Top 1000 Birth Names Records, 2014)

 Peyton (#210 last year), Payton (#644), Pink, Patsy, Patrik, Pat, Patricia, Padraig and Patryk are the popular variation forms of Patrick (#153 last year).
-Adoption of these boy names was at its apex in the year 2000 and is somewhat lower today, with the forms Payton, Pink, Patsy, Patricia and Pat becoming somewhat dated.
+Adoption of these boy names was at its apex in 2000 (usage of 0.253%) and is somewhat lower today (usage 0.1993%, down 21.2%), with the forms Payton, Patricia, Pat, Patsy and Pink becoming somewhat dated.
 Peyton (#210) is the most trendy boy name here.
 Displayed below is a comparison of the usage of Patrick and corresponding names.
 (Top 1000 Birth Names Records, 2014)